tetrane/tetrane-oss/README.md

 ### Common

-Tetrane libraries used by PANDA plugins and bochs to generate execution traces for REVEN.
+Tetrane libraries used by PANDA plugins and Bochs to generate execution traces for REVEN.

-### Panda
+### PANDA

 Forked from https://github.com/panda-re/panda